kovidgoyal/calibre/manual/regexp_quick_reference.rst

   ``\K``
      Resets the start position of the selection to its position in the pattern.
-     Some regex engines (but not calibre) do not allow lookbehind of variable length, especially with quantifiers.
+     Some regexp engines (but not calibre) do not allow lookbehind of variable length, especially with quantifiers.
 When you can use ``\K`` with these engines, it also allows you to get rid of this limit by writing the equivalent of a positive lookbehind of variable length.